ethereum/ethereum-org-website/public/content/wrapped-ether/index.md

 <ExpandableCard title="Why am I seeing different wETH tokens?" eventCategory="/wrapped-ether" eventName="clicked Why am I seeing different wETH tokens?">

 Besides the [canonical implementation of wETH](https://blog.0xproject.com/canonical-weth-a9aa7d0279dd) described on this page, there are other variants in the wild.
-These may be custom tokens created by dapp developers or versions issued on other blockchains, and may behave differently or have different security properties. **Always double-check the token information to know which wETH implementation you're interacting with.**
+These may be custom tokens created by app developers or versions issued on other blockchains, and may behave differently or have different security properties. **Always double-check the token information to know which wETH implementation you're interacting with.**

 </ExpandableCard>